 Alex developed a keen interest in spiritual philosophy in 1964 or 1965.
 As a result of the influence of his grade 4 public school teacher, Mrs. Peckover, he resolved to seek out the spiritual life.
 This interest was further encouraged by a UFO sighting that he experienced in August 1967 or 1968.
 Alex went on to make a comprehensive comparative study of astrology, the Western esoteric tradition, shamanism, Jungian and transpersonal psychology, and the perennial philosophy, especially Hinduism, Buddhism, and Taoism.
 He was further encouraged in these pursuits by Joseph Smillie, his grade 11 history teacher, in 1971 or 1972, who also facilitated his growing interest in the ethnology of psychedelics and their relationship to spiritual experience.

 After 2000 Alex decided to focus on Buddhism, and he enrolled in the Nalanda College of Buddhist Studies, studying under Dr. Suwanda Sugunasiri.
 He has also been a student at Rigpa and the Nalandabodhi Foundation.
-He formally swore the vow of a bodhisattva in accordance the Tibetan tradition in June 2011 and again at the Winter Solstice, December 2012, after which he began seriously writing on Buddhist topics.
+He formally swore the vow of a bodhisattva in accordance the Tibetan tradition in June 2011 and again at the Winter Solstice, December 2012, in the presence of a witness, after which he began seriously writing on Buddhist topics, encouraged by Dr. Robert Thurman and Michael Stone.
 He has taught dharma philosophy at the Buddha Center and the Riverview Dharma Center as well as contributed extensively to Quora and Goodreads.

-Alex was raised in King City, Ontario, a rural train stop that was fast becoming a bedroom community for the Toronto financial elite in the 1950s and 60s.
+Alex was raised in King City, Ontario, a rural train stop that was fast becoming a bedroom community for the Toronto financial elite in the 1950s and ’60s.
 However, Alex quickly saw the inherent corruption of financial capitalism.
 By age 18 Alex had already concluded that capitalism and the privileged classes that support it (and that it supports) are hopelessly corrupt and destructive, and he turned his attention to socialism, especially the anarcho-syndicalism of Noam Chomsky.
-Marxists, however, left him cold.
+Marxists, however, left him cold, until he discovered the work of Dr. Richard Wolf.
 He also studied the works of R. Buckminster Fuller, Paolo Soleri, and Jacques Fresco, and became interested in the Technocracy Movement of Howard Smith.
 As a result he developed a keen interest in architecture, urban planning, and public housing, which attracted the attention of Toronto Life magazine when he was a member of the Green Party.
 In 1985 he joined the Grantosh intentional community in Pleasant Bay, Cape Breton Island, founded by South African expatriate refugee artist Leonard Jordaan and his partner, Raymond Bedard.

 After the economic collapse of 2008 and the rising concern about the environment, Alex became interested in the social and political implications of Climate Change, and supported the Zeitgeist Movement of Peter Joseph and the Extinction Rebellion movement.
 He has been a member of the Liberal Party of Canada, the New Democratic Party, and the Green Party, but is not currently a member of any political party or organization.
 Alex is a green libertarian socialist (anarcho-syndicalist) and a supporter of Jeremy Corbyn and hopes to see a similar movement arise in Canada.
 He also maintains a Facebook page with the intention of increasing consciousness about the probability of social collapse in the near future and the imperative necessity of a social uprising to prevent complete social and economic collapse and further environmental devastation.